maca88/datatables.plugins/README.md

-datatables.plugins
+Datatables.plugins
 ==================

 This repository contains various plugins for [DataTables](https://github.com/DataTables/DataTables).
-Most of them are for the integration with [angular](https://github.com/angular/angular.js) and [Breezejs](https://github.com/Breeze/breeze.js).
+Most of them are integrations with [angular](https://github.com/angular/angular.js) and [Breezejs](https://github.com/Breeze/breeze.js).

 <b>NOTE: These plugins works only with datatables 1.10!<b>

 <b>Browser support: IE9+, Chrome, Firefox, Opera<b>

 ## Demonstration:
-The demo is based on [NorthBreeze](https://github.com/Breeze/breeze.js.samples) which is using [ng-grid](https://github.com/angular-ui/ng-grid) for tables.
-We modified it so that [DataTables](https://github.com/DataTables/DataTables) is used instead of [ng-grid](https://github.com/angular-ui/ng-grid).
+The demo is based on [NorthBreeze](https://github.com/Breeze/breeze.js.samples), which is using [ng-grid](https://github.com/angular-ui/ng-grid) for tables.
+We modified it, so that [DataTables](https://github.com/DataTables/DataTables) is used instead of [ng-grid](https://github.com/angular-ui/ng-grid).

 The demo can be seen [HERE](http://hartis.si/datatables/).